“Route 66”

 - Must Have Original Manufactured Transmission Cases (No Late model Transmissions)

-- Note: Electric Starters will be allowed but will be assessed a handicap penalty
+- Note: Electric Starters and Four Speeds will be allowed but will be assessed a handicap penalty

 - Period Correct Carburetors (No Late Model Mikunies, S&S, etc)